Design of a Head Coil for High Resolution Mouse Brain Perfusion Imaging using Magnetic Particle Imaging: Methods

 \subsubsection{Sensitivity in Image Space}

-The sensitivity in image domain is performed by a dilution series using perimag (mircromod, Rostock) as tracer material following the protocol developed in \cite{Graeser2017SR}.
-The total iron mass in the samples was varied from \SI{459}{\nano\gram\iron} down to \SI{897}{\pico \gram \iron} in dilution steps of 2.
+The sensitivity in image domain is performed by a dilution series using Perimag (micromod Partikeltechnologie GmbH, Rostock) as tracer material following the protocol developed in \cite{Graeser2017SR}.
+The total iron mass in the samples was varied from 459\,ng\iron\;down to 897\,pg\iron\; in dilution steps of 2 resulting in 10 samples.
 All samples were moved along the $x$-axis to provide an image series showing a moving sample.
 A sample is defined as detected if the sample movement is resembled in the reconstructed images.
 All images were reconstructed using the system matrix pre processing described in \ref{SM}.
 As reconstruction technique a regularized Kaczmarz algorithim was applied using the reconstruction framework MPIReco \cite{Knopp2019MPIReco}.